 Pupils in Year 5 set out to learn about the City of Chichester.
 For some children at the school, even those who live in Chichester, the city is not a place they know in great detail, especially in a geographical context.
-So Mrs Pollock, Head of Geography, and History teacher, Mr Sutcliffe, set off with Year 5 to explore the city from inside to out.
+So Geography teacher, Mrs Pollock, and History teacher, Mr Sutcliffe, set off with Year 5 to explore the city from inside to out.

 Using a model of different zones in a city, our pupils visited and observed the various areas starting at the Central Business District, with its stunning Elizabethan and Georgian buildings and central Cathedral; the inner city, with its quieter residential housing; the inner suburbs, with many types of industry and the outer suburbs, with its incredible and wide-ranging views over Chichester, the South Downs, the Sussex coast and the Isle of Wight.